CandiceLyu/MetaAnalysis/README.md

-# Meta-Analysis with Multiple Outcomes using COVID-19 Vaccine Data
+# Meta-Analysis of Multiple Outcomes Using COVID-19 Vaccine Data

-This repository contains all the R and BUGS codes, as well as the datasets used in the study.
-This study explores the value of Bayesian multi-state modeling in the synthesis of multiple outcomes, particularly when these outcomes exhibit structural dependencies.
-The resources provided here support the findings and analyses presented in the dissertation.
+This repository contains the R and BUGS code used in the study, along with the datasets.

+The research investigates the application of Bayesian multi-state modelling for synthesising multiple outcomes, particularly when these outcomes have structural dependencies.
+In addition, separate frequentist and Bayesian meta-analyses were performed for each outcome individually.
-## Repository Structure

-- **/raw_data**
-  - Contains the raw and processed datasets utilised in the study.

-- **/multi_state_BUGS_code**
-  - Includes BUGS code for Bayesian multi-state modelling, covering both base-case and node-splitting models.

-- **/R_running_scripts**
-  - Contains R scripts for executing base-case and node-splitting BUGS models.
-Also includes scripts for prior and posterior predictive checks for separate Bayesian models, comparative forest plots between separate analyses and the multi-state model, and forest plots for individual models.

-- **/docs**
-  - Features output files and figures generated from the analyses.
+The materials provided here support the findings and conclusions of the dissertation.